 Looking for Veterinary Care?
 Stevenson Ranch is a place that you can your pet can depend on for exceptional care.

 About Leptospirosis in Dogs in Stevenson Ranch

 Leptospirosis is a bacteria found in the urine of infected wild animals.
 Dogs can be exposed to that infected urine by swimming or drinking from streams, creeks, and ponds.
 Dogs can also be infected if the bacteria enters broken skin or through the mucous membranes (eyes, nose, and mouth).
 The bacteria then travels to the kidneys, where it multiplies and wrecks havoc on the body.
 It can cause kidney and liver damage, and can lead to organ failure.
 All in all, this is one nasty bug!

-Leptospirosis is a difficult disease to diagnose.
+Leptospirosis in dogs is a difficult disease to diagnose.
 Your veterinarian will likely send blood to a laboratory for a titer.
 Unfortunately, there are many strains of the bacteria and there can be false positive as well as false negative results.
 Fortunately, this bacteria can be treated with antibiotics and supportive care, such as IV fluids.

 This is a scary disease, so do you need to worry?
 Well, maybe.
-Leptospirosis has not been prevalent in Southern California, but there have been reported cases.
-There is a vaccine that protects against several of the serovars (strains) of leptospirosis, and that vaccine might be a good idea if you have a dog with a higher risk of exposure.
+Leptospirosis in dogs has not been prevalent in Southern California, but there have been reported cases.
+There is a Leptospirosis vaccine that protects against several of the serovars (strains) of leptospirosis, and that vaccine might be a good idea if you have a dog with a higher risk of exposure.
 Dogs who hike or swim in areas with ponds, lakes, and streams have a higher risk.
 If you take your dog hiking or camping, talk to your veterinarian and see if the leptospirosis vaccine is recommended.